ahrebel/primatevision2.0/README.md

 ## License

-Mako is licensed under the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+MAKO is licensed under the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ---

 ## Security Disclaimer

-Use Mako within secure lab environments.
+Use MAKO within secure lab environments.
 No security guarantees are provided for public or commercial deployments.

 ---